0xOucan/0xXOCTest/README.md

 3. **Local Integration**: Designed specifically for the Mexican market and local payment methods
 4. **No Technical Barriers**: User-friendly interface with straightforward buying and selling processes
 5. **Direct P2P Trading**: Connects buyers and sellers directly without centralized exchange fees
+6. **Efficient Remittances**: People in the US can send stablecoins (USDC, MXNe) that are redeemable for Mexican Pesos

 ## 🌟 Features

 - 🛒 Create and browse buying/selling orders for cryptocurrency
 - 💸 Seamless integration with OXXO Spin QR codes for fiat payments
-- 🏦 Support for multiple tokens: XOC, MXNe, USDC, and ETH on Base network
+- 🏦 Support for multiple stablecoins: MXNe, USDC, XOC, and ETH on Base network
 - 👛 External wallet support with secure transaction handling
 - 🔐 Secure escrow system for protected trades
 - 🔄 Real-time transaction monitoring and status tracking